indresh404/Capstone-Project/README.md

 ## 🏆 Final One‑Line Summary

-> SCHEDULA is an AI‑powered, cloud‑native timetable optimization system that automates scheduling, resolves conflicts, balances workload, and scales using Kubernetes‑based infrastructure.
+> SCHEDULA is an AI‑powered for analysing, cloud‑native timetable optimization system that automates scheduling, resolves conflicts, balances workload, and scales using Kubernetes‑based infrastructure.

 ---